xacter/WPlace-UltraBOT/README.md

   ![Part 4](https://i.imgur.com/sJvyiC6.png)

   Go back to the bot.<br>
-  Click on the "Accounts" button, then click the "Settings" button.
-Paste the value you copied into the field labeled 'cf_clearance' and save it.
+  Click on the "Accounts" button and add a new account.
+Paste the value you copied into the field labeled 'cf_clearance' for that account and save it.

   ---